 For end-users, this means that messaging apps can offer a truly seamless booking journey.
 Once again China leads the way – explained Caroline – for example with the multi-purpose messaging, social media, and mobile payment app WeChat, which has become an all-in-one travel companion on the go.

 Disruption is also happening at a destination level.
 Dubai is a great example of a region that is investing heavily in innovative, cutting-edge technology to build smart, highly connected cities.

 By 2030, 25% of all transportation in Dubai is expected to be driverless.
 And through blockchain and biometrics, they aim to provide a seamless, enjoyable customer journey across the whole airport experience.

 Caroline then referred to a recent survey by Euromonitor where over 15k consumers worldwide were interviewed.

 Customers want their experiences to be simpler and seamless, but are also keen to try new products, want choices and flexibility, access to curated, premium, personalized services.
 In all this, the desire to spend more on experiences rather than goods is evident.

 By 2022, smart wearables are set to reach 65 million units.
-Apple Watch is currently the world’s leading wearable, with 34% share in 2017.
+Apple Watch is currently the world’s leading wearable, with a 34% share in 2017.
 Not all launches are successful though.
 Google Glass for example never took off, but other projects such as Intel’s Vaunt and Apple Glasses are now better placed to take smart glasses into the mainstream.

 But there’s more.
 Consumers seem ready for an emotion-led wearable like mood sensors.
-AI and machine learning are instrumental in the delivery of such personalised services, where computer headsets record brain activity and register different emotions from gestures and sensors.
+AI and machine learning are instrumental in the delivery of such personalized services, where computer headsets record brain activity and register different emotions from gestures and sensors.